Synonym(s)

 Occurrence/EpidemiologyThis section has been translated automatically.

-About 10% of the new cases occur in the New World (Brazil, Mexico, Bolivia, Peru).
+About 10% of new cases occur in the New World (Brazil, Mexico, Bolivia, Peru).
 The pathogens here are predominantly: L. mexicana, L. brasiliensis.

-The co-infection of humans with HI virus and Leishmania parasites is seen as problematic.
-Protracted parasitemia occurring in HIV-infected individuals increases the likelihood of humans serving as reservoir hosts.
+Leishmaniasis is increasingly occurring in tourists and HIV patients.
+The co-infection of people with HIV and Leishmania parasites is seen as problematic.
+Protracted parasitemia occurring in HIV-infected persons increases the probability that humans will serve as reservoir hosts.
+A primarily zoonotic infection (original reservoir is mammals such as dogs or rodents) has now become anthropozoonosis.

 EtiopathogenesisThis section has been translated automatically.